-- Complete all requirements for Core 40 - Complete a career-technical program (8 or more related credits) - Earn a grade of "C" or better in courses that will count toward the diploma - Have a grade point average of a "B" or better - Complete two of the following, one of which must be 1 or 2: - 1.
-Score at or above the following on Work Keys: Reading for Info-Level 6; Applied Math-Level 6; Locating Info-Level 5 - 2.
-Complete dual high school/college credits in a technical area (6 college credits) - 3.
-Complete a Professional Career Internship course or Cooperative Education courses (2 credits) - 4.
+- 1. Complete all requirements for Core 40 - 2.
+Complete a career-technical program (8 or more related credits)

+- 3. Earn a grade of "C" or better in courses that will count toward the diploma - 4.
+Have a grade point average of a "B" or better - 5.
+Complete two of the following, one of which must be a or b: - a.
+Score at or above the following on Work Keys: Reading for Info-Level 6; Applied Math-Level 6; Locating Info-Level 5 - b.
+Complete dual high school/college credits in a technical area (6 college credits) - c.
+Complete a Professional Career Internship course or Cooperative Education courses (2 credits) - d.
 Complete an industry-based work experience as part of a two-year technical education program (minimum 140 hours)